-If I clearly and distinctly understand that P then I know that P.

-Remember, clarity and distinctness, as a criterion, is ensured by the presence of God.
+Descartes account of error presumes that if I clearly and distinctly understand that P then I know that P. Remember, clarity and distinctness, as a criterion, is ensured by the presence of God.

 The goodness of God ensures that there is no deceiver, no systematic deception.